 WE VALUE INFORMED CONSENT AND SHARED DECISION-MAKING THROUGHOUT YOUR CARE.

 We allow ample time in our prenatal visits for asking questions, getting to know the midwives, and receiving comprehensive, evidence-based prenatal care.
-The first and second visit are both 1hr long and two weeks apart.
-The following visits are 30min long and are at intervals of once a month for the first two trimesters.
-Around 28 weeks, the prenatal visits occur every two weeks.
-Around 36 weeks, we have a 1hr long birth room meeting in preparation for your labor and birth.
+The first and second visits are each 1 hour and the following visits are a half hour each at intervals of once a month for the first two trimesters.
+We offer group prenatals from 28 weeks to 34 weeks; these groups run two hours and occur every two weeks.
+At 36 weeks, we meet for an hour to prepare for your labor and birth.
 Subsequent visits are every week until you go into labor.
-Our midwives alternate prenatal appointments to get to know you and your preferences well before the birth.
+The midwives rotate prenatal appointments to get to know you and your preferences well before the birth.

 Labor and Birth Care